What is your shipping policy?

 We accept the following payment options for online purchases made through our website: Paypal, Paypal Website Payments, & SecureNet (American Express, MasterCard, Visa, Discover).
 For questions about payment options for making purchases on our website, please contact our web administrator via email or phone email@example.com or 877-729-2717 during normal business hours.

 How do I order wholesale?

 What is the difference between organic and conventional noni?

-Quite a bit actually; Noni that is certified Organic is grown from GMO-Free plants without using any harmful pesticides or fertilizers.
-Noni that is not certified organic is cultivated without these considerations.
+Noni that is certified Organic is grown from GMO-Free plants without using any synthetic pesticides or fertilizers.
+Conventional noni (that is, not certified organic) is cultivated without these considerations.
 This means, the fruit may have been grown under any variety of conditions.

-For Hawaiian Ola the organic distinction is important because the Noni we drink is for health, healing, and preserving the Hawaiian Islands.
+For Hawaiian Ola the organic distinction is important because the noni we drink is for health, healing, and preserving the Hawaiian Islands.
 We believe that you truly are what you eat and that eating foods grown without harmful pesticides, GMO’s or fertilizers is better for your health and the health of the environment.
-Today less than 1% of all AG land in Hawaii is certified organic and most of the worlds Noni is not grown organically.
+Today less than 1% of all farmland in Hawaii is certified organic and most of the world's noni is not grown organically.